w01fdev/cambridge-mask-stats/README.md

 ## abbreviations in the output
 * count_d -> days in the month for which data are available
+* eol_d -> prediction in how many days the mask will probably reach its end of life
+* eol_date -> prediction on which date the mask will probably reach the end of life
 * hrs -> hours (really worn)
 * mean_min_d -> mean minutes daily
 * pct -> percent | percentage (determined from sum_min_ratio)